blackawa/micropress/spec/01_functionality_requirements.md

 - use pictures
 - write raw HTML
 - set other editor's name as writer of an article if they have admin privilege
-- invite editors
-- expel editors
-- use future date as published date

 ## For SEO Managers

-### They have to

-- be authenticated in stages

 ### They can